josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/💫_Containment_Logic/🕯️_survivor_visibility_and_risk_aversion.md

 ## 🏮 Footer

-*Survivor Visibility and Risk Aversion* is a Polaris survivor-systems node explaining why institutions behave cautiously around visible survivors when coercive actors are present — and how this dynamic resolves once procedural safety is restored.
+*🕯️ Survivor Visibility and Risk Aversion* is a Polaris survivor-systems node explaining why institutions behave cautiously around visible survivors when coercive actors are present — and how this dynamic resolves once procedural safety is restored.

 Pairs with: